LIBERATING FOOTBALL TRAVEL

 Neat Galabank was the main factor in the Scottish League choosing Annan over four other candidates, including Edinburgh City, after the controversial demise of Gretna in 2008.
 Scottish Cup finalists in 2006, missing out on the trophy on penalties, Gretna had been bankrolled by a Walter Mitty character known as Brooks Mileson, a life-long Carlisle fan later to die, penniless, in his own garden pond.

-Gretna’s dissolution gave the green light to Annan, who joined the lowest league tier in 2008 and, despite a handful of near misses for promotion, have stayed there ever since.
+Gretna’s dissolution gave the green light to Annan, who joined the lowest league tier in 2008 and, despite near misses for promotion, stayed there for 15 years until 2023.
+A play-off win over Clyde then broke the pattern.

 Justifiably outraged Gretna fans soon formed Gretna FC 2008, playing most of their first season at the Everholm Stadium, a multi-sports ground alongside Galabank in Annan.
 Later moving back to the original Gretna’s old ground of Raydale Park, in 2013 the club became founding members of the Lowland League, offering automatic promotion to the Scottish League.